UK Sustainability Reporting Standards (SRS) - Last Updated: February 25, 2026

 By using the ISSB standards as a baseline, the objective is to help UK companies disclose internationally consistent sustainability information for investors, regulators, and other capital markets participants.

-While SRS has yet to be finalized and officially implemented, we expect it will emerge as the definitive UK sustainability reporting standard upon its release in 2024.
-SRS may also introduce a UK Green Taxonomy, similar to EU sustainability legislation.
+UK SRS are now the definitive UK sustainability reporting standard and may in future be complemented by a UK Green Taxonomy, similar to EU sustainability legislation.

 Brightest helps hundreds of companies measure UK sustainability reporting KPIs and manage their ESG compliance activities in one unified system